Last reviewed on 7th September 2023 by Martin Alexander (Mortgage Advisor)

 - Pay towards the balance of your equity loan

-If you used the Help to Buy scheme and now need to remortgage then do get in touch.
-Our specialist brokers have a wealth of experience in this field and can search the entire market for the best possible deal you’re eligible for.
+If you’ve used the Help to Buy scheme and need to remortgage then do get in touch.
+Our specialists have vast experience in this field and can search for the best possible deals you’re eligible for.

-Our advisors can help even if you have unique circumstances such as adverse credit or you’re self-employed.
-You may have even been declined by another broker or lender.
+The advisors we work with can help even if you have unique circumstances such as poor credit or you’re self-employed.
+You may have even been declined by another lender.
 Don’t panic, our advisors are here to give you expert advice.
 You can make an enquiry below or call today.

 About the author

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.